-"Hello Doctor," she greeted, "Care to give a stranded girl a lift?"
+"Hello Doctor," she greeted as she did her best to keep the pain out of her voice, "Care to give a stranded girl a lift?"

 "When and where is she stranded?" the Doctor asked with a teasing tone.

-"Well if Apep got his time tunnel set up right five thousand years ago," Rose said.
-"In Egypt near the Sphinx."
-Rose added, looking over towards the massive stature.
+"Well if Apep got his time tunnel set up right five thousand years ago," Rose answered.
+"In Egypt near the Sphinx," Rose added, looking over towards the massive stature.

 "The Great Sphinx huh," the Doctor said thoughtfully.
 "Are all the pyramids complete?"

-"No," Rose answered.
-"I'm at the top of one that is about two-thirds done," she answered.
+"No," Rose told him as she carefully looked around.
+"I'm at the top of one that is about two-thirds done."

-"Well then you're only 4,500 years in the past," the Doctor said.
+"Well then you're only 4,500 years in the past," the Doctor informed her.
 "The Sphinx and pyramids weren't around 5,000 years ago.
 Sounds like Apep got it a bit wrong."
 Rose could practically hear the Doctor rolling his eyes, "Osirians time travel was so awkward, not to mention dangerous."

 "Maybe," Rose said.
 "But let's be grateful for Apep's alternations or I'd be dead."
 The Doctor was quiet for a moment so Rose added, "And I didn't have a handy toy to trap him in a time tunnel like a certain Time Lord."

-"The benefits of a fully stocked TARDIS," the Doctor said.
-"Just let me adjust this and the TARDIS will locate you with your ring."
+"The benefits of a fully stocked TARDIS," the Doctor replied in a softer tone "Just let me adjust this and the TARDIS will locate you with your ring."

 Rose's eyes dropped to the golden ring with the small purple gemstone that she always wore.
-"I forgot about your little tracking device," she said.
+"I forgot about your little tracking device," she chuckled weakly.

-"Oh it's not a tracking device," the Doctor said cheerfully.
+"Oh it's not a tracking device," the Doctor informed cheerfully.
 "Only the TARDIS can track you with that."

 Rose blinked and was quiet for a moment.
 "The worrying thing Doctor is I'm not sure if you're joking or not."

-"You have a talent for wandering off," the Doctor answered.
-"Alright, I've got your location," the Doctor said before the phone went silent.
+"You have a talent for wandering off," the Doctor told her teasingly.
+"Alright, I've got your location," the Doctor told her before the phone went silent.
 Rose smiled and slipped the phone into her pocket and looked out towards the Nile.

 "Hello Doctor," Rose greeted softly, ignoring the pain in her side.

-"Hello Darling," the Doctor said gently as he stepped forward and kissed her forehead softly.
-"What hurts?" he asked a moment later.
+"Hello Darling," the Doctor said gently as he stepped forward and kissed her forehead.
+"What hurts?" he asked a moment later, cradling her head.

-"My side," Rose replied.
+"My side," Rose replied honestly around a hiss of pain.
 "I think I may have a broken rib."

-"Then medical bay for you missy," the Doctor said gesturing towards the TARDIS.
+"Then medical bay for you missy," the Doctor ordered gesturing towards the TARDIS.

 "Am I inside?"
 Rose asked as she looked back at the TARDIS.

-"No, I dropped you off before I came by," the Doctor said.
-"Bonus is that I got out of a shopping trip."
+"No, I dropped you off before I came by," the Doctor assured her.
+"Positive side is that I got out of a shopping trip."

-Rose chuckled lightly for a second, but stopped when pain rippled through her side.
-"Inside inside," the Doctor said quickly with his expression darkening with concern.
+Rose chuckled lightly for a second but stopped when pain rippled through her side.
+"Inside inside," the Doctor urged with his expression darkening with concern.

 "Right," the Doctor said mostly to himself.
 "You don't know this version."
-He held out a hand to Rose which she took with her right hand.
+He held out a hand to Rose which she happily took.
 The Doctor led her up a set of stairs and into the corridors of the TARDIS.
-Rose noticed that the corridors were very different than what she knew with the coral theme being completely gone in favor of the smooth curved halls of the new setup of the TARDIS.
+Rose noticed that the corridors were very different than what she knew with the coral theme being completely gone in favour of the smooth curved halls of the new setup of the TARDIS.

 The medical bay wasn't far from the console room, a very good design on the TARDIS' part in Rose's opinion.
 She released the Doctor's hand when he gestured her to sit in a chair and did so as the Doctor picked up a device that looked a bit like his sonic screwdriver with a green tip and a white handle.

-"I think she did this for you," the Doctor said with a shrug.
-"You did fine in the old one, but you never disguised that you didn't like the set up."
+"I think she did this for you," the Doctor answered with a shrug.
+"You did fine in the old one, but you never disguised that you didn't like the setup."

-"That was sweet of her," Rose said with a grin.
+"That was sweet of her," Rose beamed.
 "Why are we here?"

 The Doctor went over to the refrigerator and pulled out a plate and a jug of water.
 He set both on the island.
 "Eat and drink all of this," the Doctor told her.
 "Knitting bones back together is hard on a body."
 Rose sat down and the Doctor kissed her forehead again.
 He hung by the door for a moment to make sure that Rose started to eat before he left.